I promised you this, the recipe for my easy and incredibly delicious Veg Fried Rice to go with the Veg Manchurian I shared yesterday, and here we are.

 - 1 large green bell pepper (again very finely chopped into tiny bits)

-- 1 tbsp hot chili sauce (see notes above for what's suitable)
+- 1 tablespoon hot chili sauce (see notes above for what's suitable)

-- 2 tbsp tamari (or soy sauce if not gluten-free)
+- 2 tablespoon tamari (or soy sauce if not gluten-free)

-- 1 tbsp liquid aminos (optional, but nice)
+- 1 tablespoon liquid aminos (optional, but nice)

 - Salt and ground black pepper to taste